arhamansari11/Machine_Learning/README.md

 Welcome to the Machine Learning guide!
 This README covers essential topics to help you get started with ML.

+## WorkShop on Fundamentals of Machine Learning.

+<a href="https://www.facebook.com/iCodeguru/videos/1084182909482818">Fundamentals of Machine Learning.</a>

 ## Topics

 ### 1. Introduction to Machine Learning